vanhoefm/fragattacks/research/README.md

 this cipher are discussed in the paper.
 To illustrate that Wi-Fi has been vulnerable since its creation, the paper also briefly discusses the applicability of the attacks against WEP.

+_Embargo note_: this document refers to sections in **draft version 2 of the paper** "Fragment and Forge:
+Breaking Wi-Fi Through Frame Aggregation and Fragmentation".
+This paper can be found in the root directory of this repository.

 <a id="id-supported-cards"></a>
 # 2. Supported Network Cards